 Miami Dade College this month announced a new chief information officer, hiring Tanya Acevedo, previously the chief technology officer for Houston’s airport system.

 Acevedo spent four years leading information security, strategic planning and technology at Houston’s three airports.
 Before Houston, Acevedo held the chief technology officer role in Travis County, Texas, which contains Austin, and worked as IT program manager for Orange County, California, according to her LinkedIn profile.

 The release describes Acevedo as having a “proven track record of establishing the technology vision and leading innovative strategies to advance the objectives of large organizations.”
-The public college serves more than 50,000 students with eight campuses.
+The public college serves about 120,000 students at eight campuses.
 The chief information officer oversees two departments – systems and infrastructure and enterprise business systems — as well as offices dedicated to administrative services, information security and project management within the larger Office of Information Technology, according to the college’s website.